Menopause Mondays: Do You Know About Vaginal Dryness?

 So what’s a gal to do???

 1. Be sure you have a specialist that is going to be your partner in this menopause business.
-You can think of your doctor or nurse practioner as your business partner or your own personal chef who is going to create an individualized menu just for you!
-If you don’t have a specialist definitely read next week’s Menopause Mondays blog which will give you the tools that you need to find one!
-In the meantime, you can check out my Menopause Doctor Directory.
+You can think of your doctor or nurse practitioner as your business partner or your own personal chef who is going to create an individualized menu just for you!
+If you don’t have a specialist check out my Menopause Specialist Directory.
 The doctors listed here have been recommended by the sisterhood.

 2. Ask for: